Reports & Analytics | Understanding Incident Counts vs. Behavior Code Counts

 Incidents = events

-Behavior/action codes = students
+Behavior/action codes (or summary data) = students

 Understanding How Reports Count Data